lebrancconvas/Honekrabuay/README.md

 ## Overview

-Platfrom for requesting any social issues to be broadcasted on Top-Mosted Popular TV Show.
+Platfrom for requesting any social issues to be broadcasted on Top-Mosted Popular TV Show (Parody).

 ## Purpose